garygriswold/Bible.js/README.md

 Server - This directory contains programs and scripts for woking with files stored in AWS S3.
 This includes Bible text and audio content, and analytics of the App's use.

-TestApp - (Obsolete, this will be deleted soon) This was a test App developed during the rewrite of the App that removed Cordova.

 UnitTests - This is various unit tests for the Javascript portion. of the App

 Validation - This directory contains a number of scripts that test the correctness of the Bible database as produced by Publisher.

 Versions - The project builds a database of information about versions of the Bible which can be downloaded by the App.
 This database is included in the BibleApp.

-YourBible - (Obsolete, this will be deleted soon.
+YourBible - (Obsolete, this will be moved to OBSOLETE soon.
 Cordova has been removed from the current version) This is a mobile Cordova version of the App.
 This version of the App runs on mobile devices.
 It currently runs well on Android and iOS.